kedacore/keda-docs/content/docs/2.8/scalers/ibm-mq.md

 - `queueName` - Name of the Queue within the Queue Manager defined from which messages will be consumed.
 - `tlsDisabled` - Can be set to 'true' to disable TLS.
 (Values: `true`, `false` , Default: `false`, Optional)
 - `queueDepth` - Queue depth Target for HPA.
 (Default: `5`, Optional)
+- `activationQueueDepth` - Target value for activating the scaler.
+Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional)
 - `usernameFromEnv` - Provide admin username from env instead of as a secret.
 (Optional)
 - `passwordFromEnv` - Provide admin password from env instead of as a secret.
 (Optional)